mide42/ListOfLets/ListOfLets.md

 **Viewlet (Plone):**
-Part of a webpage rendered by the Content Management system *Plone*.<br/>
+Part of a webpage rendered by the content management system *Plone*.<br/>
 Resources:
 [Page from documentation on Plone](https://docs.plone.org/develop/plone/views/viewlets.html)